makerdao/staxx/README.md

 ## Prerequisite Installations
 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/)
-  - The docker compose service manages all the docker images needed for the setup and use of the testchain environment.
+  - The docker compose service manages all the docker images needed for the setup and use of the testchain.

 ## Naming convention

  - `Staxx` - Main project name.
- - `Environment` - Your testing environment containing `Testchain` and other `Stacks`.
+ - `Instance` - Your testing environment containing `Testchain` and other `Stacks`.
- - `Testchain` - Ethereum Virtual Machine (EVM) that will be seted up for your `Environment`.
+ - `Testchain` - Ethereum Virtual Machine (EVM) that will be seted up for your `Instance`.
- - `Stack` - Plugin (set of docker images) provides additional functionality and running near `Testchain`, controlled by your `Environment`.
+ - `Stack` - Plugin (set of docker images) provides additional functionality and running near `Testchain`, controlled by your `Instance`.

 ## Installation